A9 dualling Perth to Inverness

-The A9 is the longest trunk road in Scotland and this £3 billion project involves the challenging upgrade of 80 miles of single carriageway along the route between the cities of Perth and Inverness.
+This £3 billion project involves the upgrade of 80 miles of single carriageway along the A9 between Perth and Inverness by 2025.